-Not all ISPs and broadband services are the same!
-Choosing one of the best ISPs will ensure that you maximise your broadband speeds and stand the best possible chance of fixing any faults that you have (or may have in the future) on your line.
-We advise keeping well clear of BT as the standard of customer services can be appalling.
+Not all broadband services and ISPs are the same.
+Choosing the right (fastest) service is generally much more important than choosing between ISPs.
+However, selecting a good ISP will ensure that you maximise your broadband speeds and stand the best possible chance of fixing any faults that you have (or may have in the future) on your line.

 Your choices of ISP and service depend on your location